joaocmd/AASMA-Proj/README.md

 * [Mac OS](/Builds/AASMA_MacOS_Intel_M1.app) (optimized for both Intel and Apple Silicon in ```/Build/AASMA_MacOS_Intel_M1.app```)

 The app does not provide a close button, so you need to force close it yourself:
 * In Windows and Linux ```alt+F4```
 * In Mac OS ```cmd+Q```

+The executable was tested with a 16:9 aspect ratio screen.
+Depending on the aspect ratio, the GUI might be poorly placed, so, if possible, try to run it with that aspect ratio.